ZenithO-o/fursuit-detection/README.md

 4. If you run into some dependency errors, try running `pip install --no-deps -r requirements.txt` after finishing the object detection installation guide.
 5. Question why you did this in the first place.

 AFAIK, there are some [issues](https://stackoverflow.com/questions/71759248/importerror-cannot-import-name-builder-from-google-protobuf-internal) with installing the `object_detection` dependencies (yay version conflicts and backwards compatibility), so if this process is not working, I am sure there are modern guides to installing the object detection library for tensorflow.
-If you cannot get this to work and just want to use mess around with the model, consider using [my website](https://example.com) instead! :D

 ## **Todo (in order of importance)**